KaeriSilva/KaeriSilva/README.md

 - 👋 Hi, I’m @KaeriSilva
 - 👀 I’m interested in ...
-AI, Machine Learning, Deep learning, mobile apps, web dev
+AI, Machine Learning, Deep learning, all about data science
-- 🌱 I’m currently learning ...
-Python intermediate
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... kaerisilva@gmail.com

 <!---